-Student assessments and reports are stored securely on the staff intranet, SIMS (Insight) and Aim High, covering:
+Student assessments and reports are

+stored securely on the staff intranet, SIMS

+(Insight) and Aim High, covering:

-- Internal assessments (Progress tracking)
+Internal assessments (progress tracking)

-- base-line scores
+Base-line scores

-- public examination results
+Public examination results

-- Tutor Cards (see 'Tutor Cards' above)
+Progress cards (see page 5,6)

-- Profiles (see 'Profiles' above)
+Profiles (see page 7)

-Aim High track-sheets are used to collect internal assessment data, the track-sheets collate this data with baseline predictors and internal / external results to provide an overview of student performance / progress.
+Aim High track-sheets are used to collect internal assessment data, the track-sheets collate this data with baseline predictors and internal/external results to provide an overview of student performance/ progress.

-Progress trackers for all students In Y10-Y13 are used to monitor progress across GCSE and A Level subjects by comparing outcomes in mid-year and end of year assessments with baseline predictors.
-Students are flagged according to their outcomes: green - at or exceeding their baseline; amber - within a grade of their baseline; red - more than a grade below their baseline.
-KS2 and KS3 progress is monitored throughout the year using the academic subject key constructs which focus on the key ideas / concepts and skills that are essential precursors to student development within that subject.
-Within the key constructs, student development is assessed as either emerging, developing, secure or mastery.
-Students who have reached secure by the end of the academic year will be well placed to move onto the higher-level skills / concepts in the next academic year.
-In addition to the key constructs, progress in maths and english at KS2 is also monitored through the INCAS system, which gives students an age equivalent score each year from year 4 to Year 6, and through the nationally standardised NFER tests which are used as summative assessments in Year 4 to year 6.
+Progress trackers are used for all students to monitor progress across KS2, KS3, GCSE and A-level subjects.
+Students are flagged according to their outcomes:

+Green at or exceeding their baseline grade Amber within a grade of their baseline/target grade Red more than a grade below their baseline/ target grade

+KS2 and KS3 progress is linked to the academic subject key constructs which focus on the key ideas/concepts and skills that are essential precursors to student development within that subject.
+Within the key constructs, student development is assessed as:

+Emerging

+Developing

+Secure

+Mastery

+Students who have reached 'secure' by the end of the academic year will be well placed to move onto the higher-level skills/concepts in the next academic year.

+In addition to the key constructs, progress in maths and English at KS2 is also monitored through the nationally standardised NFER tests which are also used for summative assessments in year 4 to year 6.

-Results of all public and internal examinations are collated and held by the Academic Manager and viewable through SIMS (Insight).
+Results of all public and internal examinations are collated and held by the Academic Manager and are viewable through SIMS (Insight).